-We are very grateful to those who so generously donated items for the sumptuous hampers prepared by Tricia Wilson, who also handled the sale of tickets and the draw following the carol service.
+We are very grateful to those who so generously donated items for the sumptuous hampers prepared by members of our Youth Group, who also handled the sale of tickets and the draw following the Easter morning eucharist.

 Clock faces and mechanism successfully completed – go to the Clock Appeal page for more details

 Altar Frontal – the new Ordinary Time (Green) altar frontal, pulpit fall, bookmarks, burse and veil were dedicated on Trinity Sunday 2018

 Let us know if you would like to contribute specifically for this – either individually of by way of an event you can organise.
 Ted is putting the sponsorship proceeds of his Belgian trip towards this project

 Choir robes: the choir needs some new robes.
 One proposal is that these could be funded by ‘crowd funding’ (past successes for this were new hymnbooks and re-covering the chairs) where individuals sponsor one specific item (or proportion thereof!)